sandy366/LearnAI-KnowledgeMiningBootcamp/README.md

 The LearnAI team had intense participation in the creation of the following new Microsoft certifications:

-- Azure Data Engineer​
++ Azure Data Engineer​
-  - DP-200: Implementing an Azure Data Solution ​
+  + DP-200: Implementing an Azure Data Solution ​
-  - 80% off discount code thru Mar 12, 2019: DP200BigTrips​
-  - DP-201: Designing an Azure Data Solutions​
+  + DP-201: Designing an Azure Data Solutions​
-  - 80% off discount code thru Mar 12, 2019: DP201Walks​

-- Azure AI Engineer​
++ Azure AI Engineer​
-  - AI-100: Designing and Implementing an Azure AI Solution ​
+  + AI-100: Designing and Implementing an Azure AI Solution ​
-  - 80% off discount code thru Mar 5, 2019: AI100Goals​

-- Azure Data Scientist ​
++ Azure Data Scientist ​
-  - DP-100: Designing and Implementing a Data Science Solution on Azure​
+  + DP-100: Designing and Implementing a Data Science Solution on Azure​
-  - 80% off discount code thru Mar 7, 2010: DP100KLS​

 ### Q&A and Survey